Why Is My Dog Or Cat’s Blood Or Urine Myoglobin Level High?

 Urine that contains myoglobin is often visibly dark or brownish.
 On microscopic examination, there will be no red blood cell remains present (other than in the very unlikely situation of having the two health issues occurring simultaneously).

-Your veterinarian is unlikely to attempt any tests that distinguish between myoglobin and hemoglobin (immunoassays exist but they are rarely used).
+Your veterinarian is unlikely to attempt any tests that distinguish between myoglobin and hemoglobin (immunoassays exist, but they are rarely used).
 But the pet’s recent history that you furnish might cause your veterinarian to suspect one over the other.
 Was the animal hit by a car?
-Did it experienced other trauma?
+Did it experience other trauma?
 Was it undergoing extreme exertion?
 Perhaps a heatstroke?
 Are muscles areas painful, stiff swollen or bruised?
 Are claws or teeth broken?
-If so, your vet will probably look at your dog or cat ‘s CK (and probably AST ) levels as well.
+If so, your vet will probably look at your dog or cat’s CK (and most likely AST) levels as well.
 If both of them are elevated, muscle injury and myoglobin might account for your pet’s positive urine results.